Tuplanolla/contrastinator/README.md

 # Really?

-It does not work with GTK+ 3 or AppArmor.
+It does not work with AppArmor, because it prevents linking additional libraries on the fly.
-One day it might, but I would not count on it.